Lishen99/rick_astley_piezo/README.md

-# Arduino Piezo Player - Never Gonna Give You Up
+# Arduino Piezo Buzzer - Never Gonna Give You Up

 Plays a rendition of Rick Astley's "Never Gonna Give You Up" on a passive piezo buzzer connected to an Arduino Uno (or compatible board).
 This version uses direct AVR C code and Timer1 for optimized PWM tone generation within the Arduino environment.